DarkLordOfOptics

 The type of a gun you choose DOES NOT DIRECTLY DICTATE THE CHOICE OF AN OPTIC.

 They are not unrelated, but one is usually not a direct consequence of the other.
 The gun is obviously a consideration.
-For example, if I happen to have a firearms with a very sort handguard, that limits certain options.
-Still aside from aesthetics, fundamentally, the application drives the choice of the gun and of the optic.
+For example, if I happen to have a firearm with a very short handguard, that limits certain options.
+Still, aside from the aesthetics, fundamentally, the application drives the choice of the gun and of the optic.

 If you want to go fast with it (clear buildings, etc), put a non-magnifying optic on it.
 I have a Mepro MOR Pro https://alnk.to/eONlVIo on mine.
 Before that, it has Vortex UH-1 on it. https://alnk.to/dWdz1Eh Both are full-size optics because I am not trying to keep the weight to a minimum.
 In terms of getting on target quickly, I think holographics to have a slight edge, but MOR Pro has a couple of additional lasers built-in that are valuable for me.